lyt251/DH110-TinaLy/Assignment 6 & 7.md

 ### In-class Walkthrough

 My classmates overall liked the color palette and simplicity.
 After describing the desired persona I was targeting, it made more sense to my classmates why I made the graphical choices.
-They suggested adding more labels to the back arrow and the filter for the Reflection articles page.
+They suggested adding more labels to the back arrow and the filter for the Reflection articles page and adding a filler message to the search bar.
+Consequently, I edited all the back arrows as such, added a label to the filter icon, and provided a filler message within the search bar on the Meditation page to clarify how videos are being presented.

 One of my classmates' testimony: